 It acts as a negotiator seeking an advantageous result to the Client consisting of the requirements of transparent dealing with others.

 It acts as an evaluator by examining the Client’ legal affairs and reporting them to the Client or the others.

 In addition to these representational functions, the Firm may serve as a third-part neutral, a nonrepresentational role helping the parties to resolve a dispute or other matter (thus it acts as a Mediator and Arbitrator).

-If Mr. Badr Alarishi practices the profession of lawyer with passion and dedication, he is always driven by his personal conscience and the approbation of professional peers.
-This is why in his day to day legal work, he strives to attain the highest level of skill, to improve the law and the legal profession and to exemplify the legal profession’s ideals of public service, in the city of Jeddah.
+The Lawyers at the Firm, strive to attain the highest level of skill, to improve the law and the legal profession and to exemplify the legal profession’s ideals of public service, in the city of Jeddah.